thinkinglabs/hiring-questions/README.md

 # hiring-questions
-This is a set of questions we recently used for hiring inside an agile software engineering team.
+This is a set of questions we recently used for hiring full stack software engineers inside an agile team.

 These questions are distilled from the community book *[Community TIPS for hiring great people](https://docs.google.com/document/d/1v2mPQcaCuEMzhYQi_0rgSPtZ30TzDxHtImAUqKo-FBw)* started by [Yves Hanoulle](http://www.hanoulle.be).